Supporting Local Communities in Botswana

 Through a mixture of cultural excursions, education initiatives, community employment and community levies – such as the Great Plains Foundation collects, the local communities in Botswana are protected and empowered on their own terms and autonomy.
 Historically, if people do not understand a culture, they usually react unjustly with hostility and suspicion.
 Community engagement whilst travelling is a model way to bridge this gap of understanding and misrepresentation, to create a more respectful and understanding world.

 Advocating Cultural Engagement and Understanding in Botswana

-Receiving a good standard of education is a human right and providing support to help enhance the education that many receive helps to create more opportunities for children, and higher employment means families don’t have to live off the land.
-Africa is presented in Western media in an overwhelmingly negative light; portrayed as poverty stricken and vulnerable, when a lot of the time this is simply not the case.
+Receiving a good standard of education is a human right, providing support to help enhance the education that many receive helps to create more opportunities for children, and higher employment means families don’t have to live off the land.
+Africa is presented in Western media in an overwhelmingly negative light; portrayed as poverty-stricken and vulnerable, when a lot of the time this is simply not the case.

 Education initiatives provide schooling to children who can’t access it due to the rural area in which they live, not what their country’s economic situation may be.
 Education and conservation go hand in hand with Wilderness Safaris, a sustainable safari operator based in Botswana, who created rural eco-clubs which engage with around 2,500 learners per year and which teach children about the vital importance of conservation.

 Wilderness Safaris also grant scholarships, and their program helps more than 300 children receive paid education, helping them to create a future they can decide for themselves.

 Female empowerment is essential for communities, families, and most importantly, for the self-confidence and self-worth of women themselves.
 Travellers can now make the conscious choice to travel through operators who support and promote female empowerment.